Last revised on April 26,2023.

 Next Post: Day 12 – Laya To Rodophu

-And here is a graph illustrating altitudes at the remaining seven high passes and eleven campsites. no high passes on Day 12 – just 600 meters down and then 1000 back up!
+And here is a graph illustrating altitudes at the remaining seven high passes and eleven campsites.
+There are no high passes on Day 12 – just 600 meters down and then 1000 back up!